Royal Academy of Engineering Fellowships - internal coordinated process

 * This time period includes applicants’ work experience in academia or/and in industry.
 A margin of up to three months more than the four-year limit is acceptable.
 If applicants have had maternity/paternity leave or other extenuating circumstances (e.g. extended sick leave, national service, or caring responsibilities), this will be taken into consideration and should be noted on their internal application.

-Departments are not capped on the number of submissions to the internal prioritisation, however candidates must be numerically ranked by their department.
+Departments are capped at 6 candidates to the internal prioritisation, and candidates must be numerically ranked by their department.
+This cap includes candidates that are currently external to the University.

 - Case for support template* (found on IRAMS)